amamitpandey/Temp_repo/to_do.md

 Farmer registration of SD: bank-adhar seeding ok
 Land works:
 Register SD, SD_adhar: 982039234604
-Farmer registration for VP, SD on agri portal  - last check(*/9) Paid bihar bhulagan - 18-30, 7476 SD - fill up parimajan for it
+Farmer registration for SD on agri portal  - last check(*/9) Paid bihar bhulagan - 18-30, 7476 SD - fill up parimajan for it

 ## to carry from kolkata